Hero Image

 Transits

 If you're interested in attempting to capture a transit of the ISS across the Sun* or the Moon, your exact and accurate coordinates are more important.
 A transit will show the silhouette of the space station as it passes across the bright object behind.
-These transits are very quick, about 1 - 1.5 seconds if you're in the correct location, so preparation and planning is important.
+These transits are very quick, about 1 second if you're in the correct location, so preparation and planning is important.
 For this purpose, you may find this Transit Finder website of interest.
+It calculates the locations and durations of these transits.

 Caution